-(a) Lien. -- A hotelkeeper or campground owner within this Commonwealth shall have a lien upon the goods, baggage or personal property belonging to a guest or boarder of a hotel or campground-owned lodging for the amount of indebtedness contracted for boarding and lodging for a period of time not exceeding two weeks.
-The hotelkeeper or campground owner may detain the goods and baggage until the amount of indebtedness is paid.

-(b) Public sale.--

-- (1) Except as provided under paragraph (2), after the detention of goods under subsection (a) for three months, the hotelkeeper or campground owner may apply to a magisterial district judge to publicly sell the goods and baggage.
-At least 10 days' notice of the public sale must be placed in at least three public places in the ward of the city or borough or in the township where the inn, hotel, boardinghouse or recreational campground is located.
-The owner of the goods and baggage shall receive the balance of the proceeds of the public sale, minus all costs and the amount of indebtedness. - (2) Notwithstanding paragraph (1), the owner of the goods and baggage shall have the right to redeem the goods and baggage as follows: - (i) At any time within the three months of detention, upon paying the amount of the indebtedness. - (ii) At any time previous to the public sale, upon paying the amount of the indebtedness and any additional costs established under law.

-2020 Amendment.
-Act 33 amended subsecs. (a) and (b)(1).
-1323.
-Liability for property loss or damage.

-- (a) General rule. -- Except as provided in subsection (b) and section 1324 (relating to special arrangements for safe deposit of valuables), no hotelkeeper or campground owner, whether individual, partnership or corporation, shall be liable for loss or damage to property suffered by a guest, unless the hotelkeeper or campground owner fails to constantly maintain any of the following: - (1) A metal safe or vault in good order and fit for custody of money, bank notes, jewelry, gold or silver articles, precious stones, personal ornaments, railroad mileage books or tickets, negotiable or valuable papers and bullion.
-This paragraph shall not apply to campground owners. - (2) Suitable locks, bolts and fastenings on the doors, transoms and windows of the sleeping rooms used by guests. - (3) A copy of this section, posted and printed in distinct type in not fewer than 10 conspicuous places throughout the hotel or inn. - (b) Exception. -- Notwithstanding compliance with subsection (a), a hotelkeeper is liable for property loss or damage if a guest delivers property for custody in the safe or vault and the hotelkeeper omits or refuses to accept it, deposit it in the safe or vault or provide the guest with a receipt, except that a hotelkeeper is not: - (1) obliged to receive from any one guest property exceeding a total value of \$300; or - (2) liable for an amount in excess of \$300, whether or not the property was actually received.

-(c) Definitions. -- The following words and phrases when used in this section shall have the meanings given to them in this subsection unless the context clearly indicates otherwise:
+- (a) Lien.--A hotelkeeper within this Commonwealth shall have a lien upon the goods and baggage belonging to a guest or boarder for the amount of indebtedness contracted for boarding and lodging for a period of time not exceeding two weeks.
+The hotelkeeper may detain the goods and baggage until the amount of indebtedness is paid. - (b) Public sale.-- - (1) Except as provided under paragraph (2), after the detention of goods under subsection (a) for three months, the hotelkeeper may apply to a magisterial district judge to publicly sell the goods and baggage.
+At least 10 days' notice of the public sale must be placed in at least three public places in the ward of the city or borough or in the township where the inn, hotel or boardinghouse is located.
+The owner of the goods and baggage shall receive the balance of the proceeds of the public sale, minus all costs and the amount of indebtedness. - (2) Notwithstanding paragraph (1), the owner of the goods and baggage shall have the right to redeem the goods and baggage as follows: - (i) At any time within the three months of detention, upon paying the amount of the indebtedness. - (ii) At any time previous to the public sale, upon paying the amount of the indebtedness and any additional costs established under law. - § 1323.
+Liability for property loss or damage. - (a) General rule.--Except as provided in subsection (b) and section 1324 (relating to special arrangements for safe deposit of valuables), no hotelkeeper, whether individual, partnership or corporation, shall be liable for loss or damage to property suffered by a guest, unless the hotelkeeper fails to constantly maintain any of the following: - (1) A metal safe or vault in good order and fit for custody of money, bank notes, jewelry, gold or silver articles, precious stones, personal ornaments, railroad mileage books or tickets, negotiable or valuable papers and bullion. - (2) Suitable locks, bolts and fastenings on the doors, transoms and windows of the sleeping rooms used by guests. - (3) A copy of this section, posted and printed in distinct type in not fewer than 10 conspicuous places throughout the hotel or inn. - (b) Exception. -- Notwithstanding compliance with subsection (a), a hotelkeeper is liable for property loss or damage if a guest delivers property for custody in the safe or vault and the hotelkeeper omits or refuses to accept it, deposit it in the safe or vault or provide the guest with a receipt, except that a hotelkeeper is not: - (1) obliged to receive from any one guest property exceeding a total value of \$300; or - (2) liable for an amount in excess of \$300, whether or not the property was actually received. - (c) Definitions.--The following words and phrases when used in this section shall have the meanings given to them in this subsection unless the context clearly indicates otherwise: